This is the fourth and final post in our ‘science behind the Raffle-lution’ series. It’s recommended you first read part 1, part 2, and part 3.

 A: raffle.ai uses deep learning NLP.

-Q: What can raffle.ai Customer Service product be used for?
+Q: What can raffle.ai Customer Service products be used for?

-A: raffle.ai Customer Service assists customer service agents to answer customer tickets.
+A: raffle.ai Customer Service assists customer service agents in answering customer tickets.

 Q: Is raffle.ai a chatbot?